MatthewL1515/exploratory-project/README.md

   * Bullet reflects off walls and explodes on 5th collision or on tank hit
   * Bullet does position tracking and can be affected by wind or attraction during movement
 * Game win screen

+# Things to Learn
+* How to assign separate timers and key controls to each tank, which can be calculated independently
+* Better reflection code, instead of applying a "dx *= -1" to reverse direction